-A grade of C or above is required in this course.
-Prerequisite: HIT 220 and HIT 225 must be completed for HIT students.
+Prerequisites: HIT 220 and HIT 225 must be completed for HIT students.
 HCA 101 must be completed for HCA students.

 This course provides comprehensive coverage of commercial managed care and federal insurance plans and the associated regulatory, monitoring, and reporting guidelines.
-Payment methodologies and systems such as capitation, prospective payment systems and RBRVS are examined as are billing processes and procedures including claims, EOB, ABN and electronic data interchange.
+Payment methodologies and systems such as capitation, prospective payment systems, and RBRVS are examined as are billing processes and procedures including claims, EOB, ABN, and electronic data interchange.